Employment

 • The performance of some aspects of the position may require a non-traditional work schedule to include some early morning or evening hours, and occasional weekends.

-• Promote and uphold the mission of Louisburg College.
+• Promote and uphold the College's mission.

 • Maintain the ability to teach undergraduate courses according to SACSCOC.